funktionale-programmierung/bob2015/2021/gibbons.md

 portrait: jeremy-gibbons.jpg
 ---

+Functional programming is full of "folk tricks" that seem inscrutable to novices.
+Many of them can be traced back to John Reynolds, who showed us how to use continuation-passing style and defunctionalization to transform a recursive interpreter for a language into an abstract machine for programs in that language.
+The same techniques explain zippers and accumulating parameters.
+Buried within all those applications there is usually a hidden appeal to the algebraic property of associativity.
+In this talk, I will entice associativity out of the shadows and into the limelight.

+### Jeremy Gibbons

 Jeremy Gibbons is a professor at Oxford University, where he leads the Algebra of Programming research group.
 His main research interest is in programming methodology - that is, in better languages for writing